 Don’t dismiss coloring books as child’s play.
 Adult coloring books are all the rage now.
 Style blogger Vanessa Vallente has her heart set on Vogue’s, ‘Vogue Colors A to Z’.

-Naomi Ritz finds that when coloring, the repetitive movements are soothing and relaxing.
+Naomi Ritz (of Crossing Travel)finds that when coloring, the repetitive movements are soothing and relaxing.

 Still think coloring is for kiddies?
 Have a look at this Mandala Coloring Book, it could very well change your mind.